microsoft/Power-Fx/docs/regular-expressions.md

 If you have an existing regular expression, it may depend on groups being captured automatically and numbered, including numbered back references.
 This is available by using the **MatchOptions.NumberedSubMatches** option.

-Named and numbered sub-matches cannot be used together.
+Named and numbered submatches cannot be used together.
 Some implementations treat a mix of numbered and named capture groups differently which is why Power Fx disallows it.

 ## Possibly empty submatches